Woody230/GradleExtensions/README.md

 ```

 * Adds the `buildIncludedBuilds` task to a root build which builds the projects in all included builds.
-* Adds the `buildRecursive` task to a child build which builds the projects within the build.
+* Adds the `buildRecursively` task to a child build which builds the projects within the build.
 * Adds the `cleanIncludedBuilds` task to a root build which cleans the projects in all included builds.
-* Adds the `cleanRecursive` task to a child build which cleans the projects within the build.
+* Adds the `cleanRecursively` task to a child build which cleans the projects within the build.

 ### composite-property-plugin